selskiyvrach/Tetris/README.md

 ## Overview

-A tetris clone I've made to exercise my architecture knowledge and theories on a small scale project.
+A tetris clone I've made to exercise my architecture knowledge and clean code approaches on a small scale project.

 <img src="ReadmeResources/img_assemblies_structure.png"> <br/>
 It's "model-view-mediator controller" architecture, with the